 Starting a new EBE can be exciting and intimidating at the same time.
 Approach your experience as you would a full-time, permanent job in order to make the most out of the opportunity.
+Here are 8 ways to make the most of your internship experience!
 Use the EBE Student Handbook to prepare for and successfully complete your EBE.
 The handbook offers answers to questions; outlines the roles of student, faculty, and supervisor; and details the assignments per course.

 Understanding the differences between an internship and observation could help you determine which type of EBE is most appealing.
 Also, consider observing one semester and interning the next!

 - An “internship” is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skill development in a professional setting.
 An internship is a 3-way partnership between the student, the employer, and Bethany College.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths.
 Interns positively contribute to an employer’s business objectives and goals.
 And they give employers the opportunity to guide and evaluate talent for prospective hires!

 - Observation/Shadowing occurs under the supervision of a professional within a specific industry with the intention to learn more about that career/industry and the day-to-day responsibilities of a specific occupation.
 It does not include hands-on skill development or the contribution to an employer’s business objectives.
 Rather, this type of EBE is focused on obtaining knowledge and experiencing a specific environment.

 Click here to read EBE student testimonials!